syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

   Fortunately, these are cheap to obtain in the simulation context.
 Another parameter is ``start_seed`` (default: 0), giving seeds ``start_seed, ..., num_seeds - 1``.
 For example, ``--start_seed 5  --num_seeds 6``
   runs for a single seed equal to 5.
+The dependence of random choices on the seed is detailed `below <bm_local.html#random-seeds-and-paired-comparisons>`_.
 * ``max_wallclock_time``, ``n_workers``: These arguments overwrite the defaults
   specified in the benchmark definitions.